Table of Contents

 replication source server a “dummy” replica process

-whose default storage engine is BLACKHOLE
+whose default storage engine is BLACKHOLE,

 depicted as follows: